 Tips for photographers

 - Shoot in RAW so you can better edit the photos.

 - Dealing with the light inside the canyon is tricky.
 You will get underexposed or overexposed photos.

 - Be ready to repeat the same shoot until you get a great one.

 - Cover your camera.
 The sand will fly through the air and get through the cracks of the camera.

 - Look down and up.
 There is so much to shoot.

-Have fun and don’t forget to share your experience with me!
-Before heading off to Lower Antelope Canyon or any place with beautiful landscape, check out these sweet deals on cameras.
+Have fun, and don’t forget to share your experience with me!
+Before heading off to Lower Antelope Canyon or any place with beautiful landscape, check out these sweet deals on cameras and camera accessories.